WHAT IS AN ORNITHOPOD?

 Traditionally, Ornithopoda ("bird feet") comprised all ornithischians that weren't stegosaurs, ankylosaurs, or neoceratopisans.
 Eventually, pachycephalosaurs were recognized as their own distinct clade, and psittacosaurids as ceratopsians.
 With the development of cladistic analysis, it was recognized that Scutellosaurus and Scelidosaurus belonged with the stegosaur-ankylosaur clade, and that Pisanosaurus and Lesothosaurus were primitive ornithischians outside of all the other major groups.

-(The recognition of the non-ornithopod status of these Jurassic forms comes in great part with the discovery of Eocursor, Stormbergia, and other Late Triassic/Early Jurassic ornithischians.
-The data from these fossils are helping to sort out the relationships of the bird-hipped dinosaurs.
-Expect additional changes and refinements in the near future.)
+(The recognition of the non-ornithopod status of these Jurassic forms comes in great part with the discovery of Eocursor, "Stormbergia" (really, adult Lesothosaurus), and other Late Triassic/Early Jurassic ornithischians.
+The data from these fossils are helping to sort out the relationships of the bird-hipped dinosaurs.)

 (A note on the name "Ornithopoda": advanced iguanodontians do indeed have three-toed feet something like birds, as seen in these tracks.
 But basal ornithopods have four forward-facing toes, and no ornithopod seems to have the backwards-facing digit I of birds.
 In fact, it is kind of a lousy name for the clade, but rather late in the game to change it...)

 Currently the basalmost ornithopod is the first discovered and best known of this range of ornithopods is little 2 m long Hypsilophodon of Early Cretaceous Europe (and possibly North America).
 All remaining ornithopods fall within the diverse clade Iguanodontia.

 The members of Iguanodontia were transformed from their "hypsilophodont" cousins by a number of features: